Education with Teaching and Learning

 When is a parent’s involvement preferable?

 Regular parental involvement is the ideal situation, but it isn’t always possible due to work or other commitments.
 In these cases, the teacher can email or call the parents directly with updates on their child’s academic progress.
-Besides, there are many parent teacher communication app for helping effective conversation between them.
+Besides, there are many parent-teacher communication apps to help effective conversation between them.

 Tips for effective communication between parents and teachers: